-More than a thousand US government organizations and nearly two thousand private companies currently work counterterrorism, homeland security and intelligence programs.
+More than a thousand US government organizations and nearly two thousand private companies currently work in counterterrorism, homeland security and intelligence programs.
 Well over two million Defense Department civilian, military and contractor personnel hold confidential, secret and top secret level security clearances.
-At the same time, the US government, including the State Department, engages in a gross amount of classification of information, significantly limiting what citizens are allowed to know about the operations of government and effectively shielding routine abuses of power from scrutiny and outrage.
+At the same time, the US government, including the State Department, engages in classifying a massive amount of information, significantly limiting what citizens are allowed to know about the operations of government and effectively shielding routine abuses of power from scrutiny and outrage.

 On November 28, 2010, exactly one year ago, WikiLeaks began to release US State Embassy cables that revealed how US diplomats view the world’s countries and those countries’ leaders.
 The media organization committed to freedom of information partnered with The Guardian, Der Spiegel, Le Monde, and El Pais.
 The documents came from SIPRnet, the Pentagon’s classified network.
 It was alleged Pfc.
 Bradley Manning gave the information to WikiLeaks.